-Card sleeves are allowed to be used at Play!
-Pokémon tournaments, provided that they meet the following requirements:
+Card sleeves can be used at Play!
+Pokémon tournaments, if they meet the following requirements:

-- All of the sleeves on a deck must be the same color, condition, size, and texture. - The fronts of the sleeves are clear, clean, and free of designs, holograms, and emblems that may obscure card information. - The sleeves completely cover the entire card, leaving no portion sticking out of the open end. - The sleeves are not reflective enough to be used to clearly determine the faces of cards that remain in the deck.
+- All the sleeves of a deck must be the same color, condition, size, and texture. - The fronts of the sleeves are clear, clean, and free of designs, holograms, and emblems that may obscure card information.